Chinese Herbal Medicine is used to assist both acute and chronic conditions.

 It is also used to enhance the immune system, which can result in improved mood and energy.
 All age groups can take Chinese herbs, from young babies to the elderly.

-How is Chinese Herbal Medicine by our practitioners?
+How is Chinese Herbal Medicine used by our practitioners?

-TCM is a popular method of treatment, with nearly three million Australians visiting TCM practitioners every year.
+Chinese Herbal Medicine is a popular method of treatment, with nearly three million Australians visiting practitioners every year.

 Chinese herbal medicine is part of a larger healing system called traditional Chinese medicine (TCM).
 This also includes acupuncture, massage dietary advice and exercise.

 The underlying principles of TCM are very different from traditional Western notions about health, illness and the workings of the body.
 Chinese herbs are prescribed to normalise imbalanced energy, or Qi (pronounced ‘chee’), that runs through invisible meridians in the body.
 Studies have shown Chinese herbal medicines to be successful in treating a range of disorders, particularly gynaecological and gastrointestinal disorders.. read more here.